odkr/cgi-runas/README.md

    filesystem mounted on `/proc`.

 Linux-based systems should meet those requirements.
-*run-php-as* has been tested on Debian GNU/Linux.
+*cgi-runas* has been tested on Debian GNU/Linux.

 You also need a webserver and [PHP](https://php.net/), of course.
-And you need to run PHP via the CGI in order for *run-php-as* to work.
+And you need to run PHP via the CGI in order for *cgi-runas* to work.

 ## Rationale